The Plants and Trees Stage of the Landscaping Phase allows you to place a wide variety of plants and trees to landscape your design.

 Single words or groups of words may be entered into the Search bar.
 You may type in a specific plant name such as Apple Serviceberry or type in a category name such as Groundcovers.

-You may also type in the botanical or common name of the plant or tree regardless of what the library is currently set to display.
+You may search the botanical or common name of the plant or tree regardless of what the library is currently set to display.
 The search feature will search plant names and categories.

-Show in Library: To find a plant or tree already inserted in the design go to Object Properties and press the Show In Library button.
+Show in Library: To find a plant or tree already inserted in the design go to Object Info and press the Show In Library button.

 Moving Plants and Trees in 3D